Columnar cell lesions of the breast

 Columnar cells breast lesions usually accompany microcalcifications found on a breast cancer screening mammogram

 A columnar cell lesion of the breast is usually discovered by a breast cancer screening mammogram, and in particular by the presence of microcalcifications.
-About 75% of breast columnar cell lesions will show microcalcifications, and they usually have a round or pleomorphic appearance, and a small number (about 10-11%) will show branching microcalcifications.
+About 75% of breast columnar cell lesions will show microcalcifications, and they usually have a round or pleomorphic appearance, and a small number (about 10% to 11%) will show branching microcalcifications.

 Columnar cell lesions are typically associated with calcifications of the calcium phosphate type, and they become deposited within the variably sized duct lumina of dilated terminal duct lobular units.
 In fact, in terms of all mammographic findings associated with breast calcifications, columnar cell alterations rank fifth, following breast fibrocystic change, breast fibroadenoma, then ductal carcinoma in situ (DCIS) and finally sclerosing adenosis.